Time-to-Event Modeling with Pseudo-Observations in Federated Settings: Abstract

 \section{Abstract}

-In multi-center clinical studies, concerns about patient privacy often prohibit pooling individual-level time-to-event data.
-We propose a non-iterative, one-shot federated framework using distributed pseudo-observations, derived from a sequentially updated Kaplan-Meier estimator and fitted with renewable generalized linear models.
-This framework enables the estimation of survival probabilities at specified landmark times and accommodates both time-invariant and time-varying covariate effects.
-To capture site-level heterogeneity, we introduce a soft-thresholding debiasing procedure that adaptively shrinks local estimates toward the global fit.
-Through extensive simulations across varying event rates and site-size distributions, our method demonstrates performance comparable to pooled Cox and the one-shot Optimal Distributed Aggregation (ODAC) models, with added flexibility to capture non-proportional hazards.
-Applied to pediatric obesity data from the Chicago Area Patient-Centered Outcomes Research Network (CAPriCORN), which comprises four different sites and includes a total of 45,865 patients.
-The federated pseudo value regression model produced estimates of both time-constant and time-varying hazard ratios that closely aligned with those obtained from the pooled analysis, demonstrating its utility as a robust and privacy-preserving alternative for collaborative survival research.
-To further address potential heterogeneity across sites, we applied a covariate-wise debiasing algorithm, enabling site-level adjustments while preserving consistency with the global model.
+In multi-center clinical research, privacy regulations often prohibit pooling individual-level records, complicating the analysis of time-to-event data.
+Current federated survival methods frequently require iterative communication or rely strictly on proportional hazards (PH) assumptions or require sensitive survival information.
+We propose a one-shot federated framework using pseudo-observations derived from a sequentially updated Kaplan-Meier estimator and fitted via a renewable generalized estimating equation.
+Unlike traditional methods, our approach allows flexible link functions tailored to the target estimand and accommodates non-proportional hazards.
+To address site-level heterogeneity, we introduce a covariate-wise debiasing procedure that shrinks noise-driven local deviations toward the global estimate while preserving genuine site-specific effects.
+Simulation studies demonstrate that our framework achieves inferential accuracy comparable to pooled Cox regression and the privacy-preserving One-shot Distributed Algorithm to fit a multicenter Cox proportional hazards model (ODAC) under PH assumptions, while recovering time-varying coefficient trajectories when PH is violated.
+Furthermore, simulations confirm that the debiasing procedure optimizes the bias-variance trade-off, adaptively balancing global stability with the preservation of genuine site-specific deviations.
+Applied to pediatric obesity data from the Chicago Area Patient-Centered Outcomes Research Network (CAPriCORN) network ($N=45,865$), the model produced robust estimates of time-invariant and time-varying hazard ratios, offering a flexible, privacy-preserving alternative for collaborative survival research.

 \spacingset{1.9}